Civil Defence in the Taupo District

 The aim of Civil Defence Emergency Management (CDEM) is to ensure the safety of people, property and the environment.
 We do this by identifying significant hazards in the community, determining community vulnerability to these hazards, and building community resilience to recover from significant events.
 Civil Defence is a system of mobilising the full resources of the community to cope with disasters.

 Every city or district council is required by the Civil Defence Emergency Management Act 2002 to plan for emergencies.
 The council must also maintain a Civil Defence organisation and appoint someone as the Civil Defence controller.
 A civil defence emergency is declared, usually by the Mayor, when a disaster is so large that normal emergency services (police, fire and ambulance) cannot cope adequately and the safety of the public is at risk.
 Civil Defence aims to prevent, reduce, or overcome any hazard or harm or loss to the public or property that may be associated with any emergency.

 The controller assumes control of the response effort once a Civil Defence emergency is declared.
 The Taupo District Emergency Management Team is based at our Taupo office.
-During an emergency the Civil Defence Emergency Operations Centre would normally be set up in the our building.
+During an emergency a Civil Defence Emergency Operations Centre would normally be set up.

 Civil Defence is NOT an emergency service, but seen as a coordination provider between the Emergency Services and community resources.

 If you are in danger or need help - ring 111

 - Regular updates will be issued to the public through the media - listen to your local radio station